 You will also need to sign up for an EIN through the IRS.
-Once you’re making consistent money, you’ll need to register an LLC as well.
+Once you’re making consistent money, you’ll also need to register an LLC.

 Then you should purchase a contract template to protect your business legally.
-I purchased an independent contract agreement from The Contract Shop, and I thought it was worth every penny.
+I purchased an independent contract agreement from The Contract Shop and thought it was worth every penny.
 It gave me peace of mind knowing that I was protecting my business, and a professional contract definitely impresses clients.

-While this part of the process can feel overwhelming, I promise that it’ll lead you on the path to becoming a successful Pinterest manager.
+While this part of the process can feel overwhelming, I promise it’ll lead you to becoming a successful Pinterest manager.
 It will feel like a leap of faith at first, but your hard work will pay off.

 Create your services and set your rates